 The file system queries VxVM to determine the geometry of the underlying volume and automatically sets the I/O parameters.
+VxVM is queried by mkfs when the file system is created to align automatically the file system to the volume geometry.
+If the default alignment from mkfs is not acceptable, the -o align=n option can be used to override alignment information obtained from VxVM.
 The mount command also queries VxVM when the file system is mounted and downloads the I/O parameters.